moatorres/node-design/design-patterns/singleton-function-01.md

-# Functional Programming
+# Design Patterns

-## Singleton Pattern
+## Singleton Function

-The Singleton pattern is a design pattern that restricts the instantiation of a class to one object.
+The **Singleton Pattern** is a design pattern that **restricts the instantiation of a class to one object**.
 After the first object is created, it will return the reference to the same one whenever called for an object.

 ```js
 const Singleton = (function () {